nicohorn/dev_journal/javascript/README.md

 ### Execution Context

 JavaScript runs on a single thread, which makes it synchronous at its core.
 Any functions that are gonna be executed are placed into del **call stack** which is a data structure that implements the **LIFO** method.

+### Static methods

+A static method is a method that it's called upong a class itself, not an instance.
+They don't have access to the "this" object.
+Examples: Promise.all(params), Math.rand(), etc. They usually provide functionality associated with the class.

+### Instance methods

+An instance method is a method that belongs to a specific instance of a class.
+They have access to the "this" object and they are usually meant to transform the values of the instance properties.